Averaging pre-Lie bialgebras: Introduction

 where we define the left and right multiplication maps $L,R : A \to \mathrm{End}(A)$ by

 \end{defn}

 Sheng, Tang and Zhu~\cite{ShengTangZhu21} investigated averaging operators on Lie algebras in a physical context where averaging operators are also referred to as embedding tensors, and established the corresponding cohomology theory by using derived brackets as the main tool.
-Hou and Cui~\cite{HC24} studied averaging anti-symmetric infinitesimal bialgebras and averaging dendriform algebras.
-Hou, Sheng and Zhou~\cite{HSZh26} studied averaging Lie bialgebras.
-As is well known, there is a relationship among dendriform algebras, associative algebras, Lie algebras, and pre-Lie algebras.
-Based on this, we focus primarily on the study of averaging pre-Lie bialgebra.
+Hou and Cui~\cite{HC24} introduced averaging antisymmetric infinitesimal bialgebras by extending antisymmetric infinitesimal bialgebras to averaging algebras, characterized these structures via averaging Frobenius algebras and matched pairs, and gave their constructions from the Yang-Baxter equation and averaging dendriform algebras.
+Hou, Sheng and Zhou~\cite{HSZh26} studied averaging Lie bialgebras and showed the relations among their bialgebra structures, quadratic forms, matched pairs, and Manin triples.
+They also constructed the corresponding bialgebra structures by using the classical Yang-Baxter equations and Rota-Baxter operators.

 The Yang-Baxter equation was introduced by Yang~\cite{Yang67} in 1967 and Baxter~\cite{Bax78} in 1971.
 Sklyanin, Takhtajan and Faddeev~\cite{FTS79} found solutions of the Yang-Baxter equation are closely related to the quantum inverse scattering method.
 Drinfeld~\cite{Dr83} showed that solutions of the classical Yang-Baxter equation give rise to certain Lie bialgebra structures.
 Bai~\cite{Bai08} proved that solutions of the classical Yang-Baxter equation in the sense of pre-Lie algebras induce pre-Lie bialgebra structures, while Hou, Sheng and Zhou~\cite{HSZh26} showed that solutions of the classical Yang-Baxter equation in the framework of averaging Lie algebras give rise to averaging Lie bialgebra structures.
 Bai, Guo and Ni~\cite{BaiGN10} showed that Rota-Baxter operators on Lie algebras are also closely related to solutions of the classical Yang-Baxter equation.
 Kupershmidt~\cite{Kup99} introduced the notion of relative Rota-Baxter operators on Lie algebras, and a series of subsequent studies have shown that relative Rota-Baxter operators are intimately connected with solutions of the classical Yang-Baxter equation in various algebraic settings.